MattiasAndersson03/parking_helper/README.md

 ---

 ## 🧾 License
-This project is released under the **MIT License** – free to use, modify, and share.
+This project is released under the **MIT License** – free to use, modify, and share!